 Forensic examinations continue to take place at the West Parade property.

 Anyone with information should contact the major incident room at Tower Grange Police Station on (01482) 796271.

 Alternatively, CrimeStoppers can be called anonymously on 0800 555111.

 Opinion, thoughts, outrage and more

-It does not seem at present that there was any other motive than robbery.
 To die from such a "sustained and brutal attack" is appalling for anyone.
-No person should have to leave this earth in such a way, nor should any friends and family have to cope with such a loss.
+No person should have to leave this earth in such a way and nor should any friends and family have to cope with such a loss.

 So this leads me to the question "Why this amount of force?"